aarpon/hrm_docs/docs/user/step2_sted.rst

 |STEDModeScreenshot|

-.. note:: Notice that **STED and confocal microscopy are often combined**.
+.. note:: **STED and confocal microscopy are often combined**.
 That's
           why even if the selected microscope type is STED it's still possible to set specific channels as **confocal** at this point.